jmcnamara/mdbook_rust_xlsxwriter/src/examples/doc_properties.md

-# Setting document properties
+# Setting document properties Set the metadata properties for a workbook

-An example of setting workbook document properties for a file created using the rust_xlsxwriter library.
+An example of setting workbook document properties for a file created using the `rust_xlsxwriter`library.

 **Image of the output file:**